 My research group is engaged in fundamental research in the following areas:

-chemistry, learning sciences, life sciences, and network science.
+chemistry, learning sciences, life sciences, and medicine.

 Statistical learning theory: We are developing theory and algorithms for